Divendra2006/polarisR/README.md

 ## Usage

-To run the `polarisR` Shiny app, use the following command in R:
+To run the `polarisR` shiny app, use the following command in R:

 ```R
 polarisR::run_nldr_viz()